Family Trust – Annual Distribution Minute

 Before the end of each financial year, the trustee signs a minute stating who gets the income from the Family Trust, Testamentary Trust or 3-Generation Testamentary Trust.

-I do not know the Trust’s income by 30 June
+You do not know the Trust’s income by 30 June

 Before 30 June, the Family Trust usually does not know: